Friends, Now

 They clearly do not understand us.

-Driving up the hill again almost seems like a commute.
+Driving up the hill again is beginning to feel like a commute.
 But this is not a job either of us would have wanted.
-This will be the fifth round.
-After this week there will only be one more round to go.
+This will be the fifth round of chemo.
+After this week, there will be only one more round left.
 By that time, it should really be dark during the drive to the clinic.

 Getting older . . .

-When I was eighteen I had a sixteen year old girlfriend.
+When I was eighteen, I had a sixteen-year-old girlfriend.
 When we could afford it, we liked to go to The Magic Pan in Ghirardelli Square, San Francisco.
 We would order a dinner of crepes and a nice glass or two of white wine.
-I guess she appeared older than she was also.
-I did not abuse this ability to drink under age without being “carded.”
-In fact I only did it a time or two with this one girlfriend.
-Maybe that time in the 1970’s was just a bit more relaxed as far as restaurants checking people’s driver’s licenses to see if you were legal drinking age.
+I guess she also appeared older than she was.
+I did not abuse this ability to drink underage without being “carded.”
+In fact, I only did it a couple of times with this one girlfriend.
+Maybe that time in the 1970s was just a bit more relaxed when it came to restaurants checking people’s driver’s licenses to see if they were of legal drinking age.

-Recently I was out shopping for household groceries.
+Recently, I was out shopping for household groceries.
 I was in the checkout line of a natural food store in town.
-This nice looking younger woman cashier was running the register.
+This nice-looking, younger woman was running the register.
 We chatted a bit as she entered my purchases into the system.
-She told me the total and I ran my card to pay for it.
+She told me the total, and I ran my card to pay.
 Something about this seemed off.
 My total was less than what I had been predicting in my head.
 Outside, I quickly dug out the receipt.
 The entries looked right.
 Then I saw it.
 Down at the bottom of the receipt, I saw the words, “Senior discount applied- You saved this much money.”
 What?
 Senior discount?
 She thinks I am a senior?

-Now when I go to that store, I try to remember which one of the cashiers thinks I am old enough that I would qualify for their senior discount.
+Now, when I go to that store, I try to remember which cashier thinks I am old enough to qualify for their senior discount.
 It is not much, but I find I want that discount.
 But I must be getting old.
 I can’t even remember which one of them gave me the discount, and that was only a few weeks ago.

 Earliest Memories

-The earliest event that I am pretty sure I remember happening in my own life, is when I would have been around 4 years old.
-I remember being taken out of our house, and being put into a boat.
+The earliest event I am pretty sure I remember from my own life happened when I was around 4 years old.
+I remember being taken out of our house and being put into a boat.
 The water around us was brown.
 The boat was yellow with a black trim.
 I could see the tops of fences that were still above water.
-As a family, we had been flooded out of our home in an area that flooding was no longer supposed to happen.
-My family always figured that this was not a real memory of mine, but a construction based on having heard stories about the flood in later years.
+As a family, we had been flooded out of our home in an area where flooding was no longer supposed to happen.
+My family always figured this was not a real memory of mine, but a construction based on hearing stories about the flood in later years.
 I wonder about that because they do not remember the details I remember.
 They remember me as being upset that I could not stay in the house and play in the water with a toy boat.
-I wonder if it was possible for me to construct the part about being taken out to safety, why would I not construct a memory about the wanting to stay and play in the water, an event I know that they told me about.
+I wonder if I could construct the part about being taken out to safety.
+Why would I not build a memory of wanting to stay and play in the water, an event they told me about?
 Memory is a funny thing.

 Shortly after that flood, we moved.
 This, I remember, and I am sure of it.
-I remember being in a dirty beat up pick-up truck.
-We are driving along on a road that is not yet paved.
-It is smooth, but dirt none the less.
+I remember being in a dirty, beat-up pick-up truck.
+We are driving along an unpaved road.
+It is smooth, but dirt nonetheless.
 There are houses on either side.
 We stop at one.
-I do not remember that I knew what was going on yet, but that house was the next one my family moved into in an area called Santa Venetia, in Marin County California.
+I do not remember knowing what was going on yet, but that house was the next one my family moved into, in an area called Santa Venetia, in Marin County, California.
 I have seen pictures of this later, but they were in black and white.
 My memories are in color.
 The houses were newly built.
 No lawns in front.
 No trees.
-The street was not only not paved, but it stopped just down from our house, blocked by a barrier.
+The street was not only unpaved but also ended just down from our house, blocked by a barrier.

-On the other side of the barrier, was open space stretching all the way to Hamilton Air Force Base.
+On the other side of the barrier, open space stretched all the way to Hamilton Air Force Base.
 The field was largely unexplored by me in my short time at that house.
 I remember being in it to fly kites, and just a short distance to explore the things a kid of 5-6 would want to explore.
 But, frankly, I am not sure I would have wanted to go much further.
-Maybe this was due to my lack of understanding about distances.
+Maybe this was due to my lack of understanding of distances.
 That Air Force Base I know now was at least seven miles away.
 It has since been closed.
-At the time though, it was very active, and I think I was afraid of getting too close to it- like a five year old kid could walk seven miles through a field, and wander into a sealed off military area.
-The bigger kids in the area went out there further.
+At the time, though, it was very active, and I think I was afraid of getting too close to it- like a five-year-old kid could walk seven miles through a field, and wander into a sealed-off military area.
+The bigger kids in the area went farther out.
 But, I knew I was not old enough to go where they went, yet.
-So, I watched the planes doing touch and go landing practice, not knowing what that was at the time.
+So, I watched the planes doing touch-and-go landing practice, not knowing what that was at the time.
 It was just fun to watch them take off, fly around, and land again.
 I listened to the jet engines roaring in the distance.
 Why would you want to be closer anyway?
 It sounded like they were already too close.
-Pilots would fly from the airbase over our neighborhood providing endless hours of fun for a kid.
-Sometimes they would waggle their wings making us think they were waving to us.
+Pilots would fly from the airbase over our neighborhood, providing endless hours of fun for a kid.
+Sometimes they would waggle their wings, making us think they were waving to us.
 I would wave back.
 I doubt they saw me.

 Who I am and where I came from

-If you do an internet search on my name, you will get many returns of various listings for people who share the name with me.
+If you do an internet search for my name, you will get many results for listings of people who share my name.
 Some may even be related to me.
-There is an actor, a writer, a photographer, a painter, an equestrian specialist, a bass player for a jazz quintet: and many others, all sharing my name.
+There is an actor, a writer, a photographer, a painter, an equestrian specialist, a bass player for a jazz quintet, and many others, all sharing my name.
 I am not any of those people, but I could have done some of the things they have done in their lives.
-I have done nothing special, yet.
-Well, not special in any way that would have caused anyone to know who I am.
+I have done nothing special yet.
+Well, not special in any way that would have made anyone recognize who I am.
 If you look deeply enough in a Google search, you might find me; it appears I have at least one promising result returned for the SETI @ Home project.
 You probably know that they are searching for some indication of non-natural radio signals out in the rest of the cosmos.
 This was the first use of a project utilizing millions of individual computers connected by the internet to receive small data packets and transmit the findings back for further analysis after running a program to process the data.
 I also have a few hits on an internet hybrid car group.
 No cure for a disease.
-No million dollar lottery win that was then given to charity, yet anyway.
+No million-dollar lottery win that was then given to charity, yet anyway.
 I am no one in particular.
-But, it occurs to me, that even though you do not know me, I still have a story.
+But it occurs to me that, even though you do not know me, I still have a story.

 There were some in my family long ago who were of note.
-Evidently, my genealogy goes back to the first Plantagenet King; King Henry II and his wife, Eleanor of Aquitaine, and before that to William the Conqueror.
+Evidently, my genealogy goes back to the first Plantagenet King, Henry II, and his wife, Eleanor of Aquitaine, and, before that, to William the Conqueror.
 Hey, I do not know for sure.
-It is in the book of my family roots that was researched by my great Aunt, who had done other similar projects before this.
-She sounds very convinced that evidence found in her research to this link is real, and I do not think that she would have stretched anything just to make it better reading for the few people who have the book.
+It is in the book of my family roots, researched by my great-aunt, who had done similar projects before.
+She sounds very convinced that the evidence found in her research on this link is real, and I do not think that she would have stretched anything just to make it a better read for the few people who have the book.
 But, even if this part is not true, I am directly related to settlers in the New England area around 15 years after the Mayflower landed.
 The head of the family at that time was a minister (although not ordained).
-The early settlers needed a minister and ordained ones were scarce, so they accepted him.
-He was granted some acreage in that is now Hingham, Massachusetts.
-A part of that land bears his name, and is still shown in local history books.
-He was a mover and shaker of the early life in America.
-He went on to be an early settler in the community of Marblehead, Mass., was a minister in the Old North Church there, and involved with community issues.
+The early settlers needed a minister, and ordained ones were scarce, so they accepted him.
+He was granted some acreage in what is now Hingham, Massachusetts.
+A part of that land bears his name and is still shown in local history books.
+He was a mover and shaker in early American life.
+He went on to be an early settler in the community of Marblehead, Mass., served as a minister at the Old North Church there, and was involved in community affairs.

-That same book shows that I am related to one of the original Mayflower passengers, and signer of the Mayflower Compact, Thomas Rogers.
+That same book shows that I am related to one of the original Mayflower passengers, Thomas Rogers, a signer of the Mayflower Compact.
 Although this is interesting if you are in my family, I am not sure what real value there is in this fact.
-At the time any of these facts could have done me some good for early school times; things like “Show and Tell,” or just as possible report topics for school projects.
+At the time, any of these facts could have done me some good in early school years; things like “Show and Tell,” or, just as likely, report topics for school projects.
 I did not know anything about it then.
-All it is good for now would be for acceptance in the Mayflower Society, which charges a yearly membership to maintain that status.
+All it is good for now is acceptance into the Mayflower Society, which charges an annual membership fee to maintain that status.
 I am not sure what else it is good for.
-They do give you an official plaque showing you are the real thing, after they verify the lineage that you research and send to them.
-Maybe they have a secret handshake too.
-The information on the internet is a bit sketchy about the reasons you might have to join.
+They do give you an official plaque showing you are the real thing, after they verify the lineage that you researched and sent to them.
+Maybe they have a secret handshake, too.
+The information on the internet about the reasons you might want to join is a bit sketchy.
 Knowing it is true is good enough for me.

 My father’s namesake was the first of the early New England ancestors to leave the area.
-Because he had a bad leg from polio, as the story goes, his family knew he would not make it as a farmer, so he was encouraged to cultivate his mind, and attended high school, something that very few in that day could afford to do.
-He became a teacher, and moved to the Illinois area where he met his future wife, my link to the Mayflower.
+Because he had a bad leg from polio, as the story goes, his family knew he would not make it as a farmer, so they encouraged him to cultivate his mind and attend high school, something that very few in those days could afford.
+He became a teacher and moved to the Illinois area, where he met his future wife, my link to the Mayflower.
 She was an older daughter in the family he was staying with.
 The family had invited him in, hoping that having a teacher living in the house would be a good influence on the children.
-He married the daughter, and moved to Iowa, being among the first settlers to take advantage of President Lincoln loosening the homestead laws.
+He married the daughter and moved to Iowa, being among the first settlers to take advantage of President Lincoln’s loosening of the homestead laws.
 They went by covered wagon.
 I mention this for a couple of reasons.
 He is the ancestor that my father was named after.
-And he is the one I most resemble of the few pictures that exist of my early ancestors.
+And he is the one I most resemble in the few pictures that exist of my early ancestors.